nedimhaciosmanoglu/nedimhaciosmanoglu.github.io/_pages/about.md

     <p> Main Campus </p>
     <p> Ankara, 06800, Türkiye </p>

-selected_papers:
+selected_papers: false
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new post items
   limit: 3 # leave blank to include all the blog posts